Australia House is the oldest Australian diplomatic mission and it is the longest continuously occupied foreign mission in London.

 On 24 July 1913 King George V laid the foundation stone.
 He was accompanied by the Queen and Princess Mary.
 Much was made of the enthusiastic shouts of “Coo-ee” from the predominantly Australian crowd at the end of the ceremony.
 The Daily Express reported “it started suddenly and drew into a long-drawn, plaintive cry, which swelled and died again and again, coming to Londoner’s ears with almost startling novelty.”

 King George V officially opened the building on 3 August 1918.
-The Australian Prime Minister, Mr W. M. Hughes; Mr Andrew Fisher, High Commissioner and former Prime Minister, and Mr Joseph Cook, Minister for the Navy and former Prime Minister and later High Commissioner, were among the official party.
+The Australian Prime Minister, Mr W. M. Hughes; High Commissioner and former Prime Minister, Mr Andrew Fisher; and Minister for the Navy and former Prime Minister and later High Commissioner, Mr Joseph Cook were among the official party.

 Australia House is on the UK statutory list of Government buildings as a Category II building.